FrankRay78/SpeedTestConsole/README.md

 ## About The Project
-A cross-platform command-line application for performing network speed tests, including server discovery, latency measurement, download and upload speed testing.
-The https://speedtest.net servers are used under the hood.
+A cross-platform command-line application for performing network speed tests, including server discovery, latency measurement, and download speed testing.

+SpeedTestConsole is not endorsed by or related to [Speedtest by Ookla](https://www.speedtest.net/) in any way, although their servers are used under the hood.

 The obligatory screenshot (as of 6 Jan 2025):